NixOS/nix.dev/maintainers/documentation-project-2023.md

-# Documentation Project Proposal 2023
+# Documentation project proposal 2023

 ## Offer a learning journey for Nix beginners